 If you have suffered a whiplash injury, you are looking at financial expenses that include medical care and hospitalization costs.
 You may also suffer lost income, and lost productivity.
 If your injuries have left you impaired, you are also looking at the cost of disability down the line, as well as losses from diminished earning capacity.

-If you have suffered whiplash injury in a car accident, speak with an attorney to learn how you can recover compensation for your losses.
+If you have suffered a whiplash injury in a car accident, speak with an attorney to learn how you can recover compensation for your losses.
 Damages can include your medical care, hospitalization costs, lost wages, diminished earning capacity, and pain and suffering.